rmarinsky/sbb/README.md

-# StringBuilder Builder
+# Builder for StringBuilder
-Builder class for a weak StringBuilder
+String builder that doesn't sucks!